akeneo/pim-helpcenter/content/updates/2021-01/2-Manage-your-spell-check-dictionaries.md

 ![The spell-check dictionaries management feature](../img/TODO.png)

-This dictionary management feature is available for all the languages already supported by our spell-check, i.e., English, French, German, Spanish, Italian, Swedish, Norwegian, Danish, Dutch, and Brazilian.
+This dictionary management feature is available for all the languages already supported by our spell-check feature, i.e., English, French, German, Spanish, Italian, Swedish, Norwegian, Danish, Dutch, and Brazilian.

 ::: more
 [What is data quality?](../articles/understand-data-quality.html)